skyformat99/lora_device_lib/porting.md

 ### Persistent Sessions

-LDL notifies the application of changes to session state via the LORA_MAC_SESSION_UPDATED event.
+LDL notifies the application of changes to session state via the LDL_MAC_SESSION_UPDATED event.
 A pointer to the new session state is passed with this event.

 To initialise LDL from a cached state, a pointer can be passed